-The courses below are a free benefit to AARC members.
+The free AARC courses below are a benefit exclusively to AARC members.

-A Guide to Aerosol Delivery Devices (3rd Edition) — 6.0 CRCE
+A Guide to Aerosol Delivery Devices (4th Edition) — 6.0 CRCE

 Mastery of both the art and science of aerosol delivery can have a profound impact on appropriately matching medications and delivery devices to optimize your patients’ clinical outcomes.
-The third edition of this Aerosol Guide delivers detailed and comprehensive information that, when combined with your dedication and commitment to be the professional experts in this important area, will empower you to provide guidance to your physician, nurse, and pharmacist colleagues — but, most importantly, to your patients.
-Read more about the guide here.
+The fourth edition of this Aerosol Guide delivers detailed and comprehensive information that, when combined with your dedication and commitment to be the professional experts in this important area, will empower you to provide guidance to your physician, nurse, and pharmacist colleagues — but, most importantly, to your patients.
+Read more about the guide.

 This Clinician’s Guide to Treating Tobacco Dependence provides RTs with the guidance necessary to understand the effects of nicotine, differentiate among tobacco products, discuss the addiction cycle, and initiate the tobacco cessation discussion with patients.
-Read more about the guide here.
+Read more about the guide.

 AARC Webcasts are online educational events that take place right on your computer.
 AARC members can attend a live event and earn free CRCE© credit or watch a past program and take a quick test for credit.
 Pre-registration is required for live events.